-As for property taxes, these vary between 0.46% and 1.06% per annum.
-These are all costs that should be anticipated before buying a property in Italy.
+As for property taxes, they vary between 0.46% and 1.06% per annum.
+Nonetheless, these are costs that should be anticipated before buying a property in Italy.

 It is crucial to clarify the situation before buying.
 Italian property law is complex and may differ from your own country.
 You should always seek independent legal advice before signing any paperwork.

-Once you have decided to purchase a property, you and the vendor will sign a reservation offer.
-This is an irrevocable letter of intent to purchase (proposta irrevocabile d’acquisto).
-The property is then excluded from the market for a defined period of time, usually two weeks.
+Once you decide to purchase a property, you and the vendor will sign a reservation offer.
+This is an irrevocable letter of intent to purchase (proposta irrevocabile d’acquisto) and means the vendor agrees to remove the property from the market for a defined period of time – usually two weeks.

-During this period, you should run thorough legal checks and searches on the property.
-This includes, but is not limited to verifying property ownership, planning and zoning permits, the absence of a mortgage on the property and we would always recommend that you have a property survey conducted.
+While the property is off the market, you should conduct legal checks and searches into the property.
+This includes verifying property ownership, planning permits, zoning regulations and mortgages on the property.
+In addition, we would recommend that you have a property survey conducted.

-It is advisable to sign a preliminary deed of sale (contratto preliminare di vendita), even though it is not a compulsory step in the process.
+It is advisable to sign a preliminary contract (contratto preliminare di vendita), even though it is not a compulsory step in the process.
+Having a preliminary contract allows you to fix terms and conditions of the sale based on your due diligence.

-Having a preliminary sales contract allows you to fix terms and conditions of the sale based on the legal checks and searches you have conducted.
-The conditions contained in the preliminary sales agreement will be included in the deed of sale (atto di vendita), which you sign when you complete the transaction.
+Any conditions contained in the preliminary contract will be included in the deed of sale (atto di vendita), which you sign when you complete the transaction.

 It should be noted that when one of the two parties does not understand Italian, a second draft of the deed in your language is required, but the Italian version of the deed will prevail in a court of law.